-The GP in the practice had the experience, capacity and capability to run the practice and ensure high quality care.
+The lead GP in the practice had the experience, capacity and capability to run the practice and ensure high quality care.
 The GP prioritised safe, high quality and compassionate care and was visible in the practice.
-Staff told us that the GP and the practice manager were approachable and always took the time to listen to all members of staff.
+Staff told us that the lead GP and the practice manager were approachable and always took the time to listen to all members of staff.

-There was a clear leadership structure in place and staff felt supported by management.

-- Staff told us the practice held weekly regular multi-disciplinary team meetings.
-The practice also held weekly in-house educational sessions for all members of staff. - Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and felt confident in doing so and felt supported if they did. - Staff said they felt respected, valued and supported, particularly by the GP in the practice.
+- There was a clear leadership structure in place and staff felt supported by management. - Staff told us the practice held weekly regular multi-disciplinary team meetings. - During our inspection we saw minutes of meetings and numerous topics were discussed which included staff training, fire safety, vaccination consultations, significant events and staffing requirements. - Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and felt confident in doing so and felt supported if they did. - Staff said they felt respected, valued and supported, particularly by the lead GP in the practice.
 All staff were involved in discussions about how to run and develop the practice, and the GP encouraged all members of staff to identify opportunities to improve the services delivered by the practice. - Staff were encouraged to participate in training and develop their skills for example, due to the increased demand for travel vaccination appointments, all staff received in-depth training in travel medicine to enable staff to deliver pre-travel vaccination consultations.
-Consultations ensured patients were fully informed of their travel vaccination requirements prior to their appointment with a GP.
+This training ensured patients were fully informed of their travel vaccination requirements prior to their appointment with a GP.